TristanCC/Jeffco-Value-Per-Acre/README.md

 # Jeffco-Value-Per-Acre
-A visualization of jefferson county parcel data for showing value per acre disparities across the county.
+A visualization of Jefferson County AL parcel data for showing value per acre disparities across the county.